Frequently Asked Questions / FAQs

 Some of the benefits of therapy include:

 The law protects the relationship between a client and a psychotherapist.
 Whatever you discuss in therapy is kept confidential.
-Information cannot be disclosed to an outside party without the client's written permission.
+Information cannot be disclosed to an outside party without your written permission.

 There are some exceptions to confidentiality, which include: